fanvanzh/3dtiles/README.md

 osgb => 3dtile , aim at having a high efficiency。

-shapefile => 3dtile,  aim at big scale of buiding outline。
+shapefile => 3dtile,  aim at large scale of buiding outline。